YourGPT/web-sdk/examples/js-woocommerce-copilot/README.md

 ### ⚡ Quick Implementation

-Simply add this PHP function to your theme's `functions.php` or custom plugin to inject the required JavaScript into your site's footer.
-This establishes all the necessary connections for product search, cart management, and checkout automation.
+Simply upload and activate the provided plugin ZIP file through your WordPress admin dashboard.
+This plugin injects the required JavaScript into your site’s footer and sets up all necessary connections for product search, cart management, and checkout automation seamlessly.

 ## Features